St Leonard's Hospital, Hackney

-St Leonard's Hospital is a hospital in Hackney, North London.
+St Leonard's Hospital is a hospital in Hoxton, London.

 History

 The hospital was founded as the infirmary for the St Leonard’s Shoreditch Workhouse in 1777.
+It was known as St Leonard's Infirmary.
 The workhouse was rebuilt between 1863 and 1866 and the infirmary was rebuilt in 1872.
-Edith Cavell served as Assistant Matron at the hospital from 1903 to 1906.
 It had become known as St Leonard's Hospital by 1920 and came under the management of London County Council in 1930.
 It was the first hospital to receive casualties during the Blitz and then joined the National Health Service in 1948.